Akash3121/Beat-Saber-Game-VR/README.md

 ## How to Play
 - Wear your VR headset.
+- Click on 'A' on the controller to get the blades.
 - Use VR controllers to slice the beats in sync with the music.

 ## Contributing